Robert Scott (engineer)

 Robert Julian Scott MIME, MICE, FAIEE, NZSocCE (14 September 1861 - 8 November 1930) was a notable New Zealand railway engineer and professor of engineering.
 He was also the creator of possibly New Zealand's first indigenous steam buggy in 1881.

 Background

 He was born in Plymouth, Devonshire, England, on 14 September 1861.
-The son of Commander Robert Anthony Edwards Scott RN, and Fanny Mary Julian.
-He was the cousin of Antarctic explorer Robert Falcon Scott.
-On 22 October 1889 Scott married Gertrude Elizabeth Bowen, the daughter of Georgina Eliza Markham and Charles Bowen.
-Although they had no children Scott was guardian and mentor to Peter Phipps, later a Vice Admiral.
+He was the son of Commander Robert Anthony Edwards Scott RN and Fanny Mary Julian, and a cousin of Antarctic explorer Robert Falcon Scott.
+On 22 October 1889, Scott married Gertrude Elizabeth Bowen, the daughter of Georgina Eliza Markham and Charles Bowen.
+Although they had no children, Scott served as guardian and mentor to Peter Phipps, who later became a Vice Admiral.